fyh18/LiverCT/README.md

 ## Quick start
 Here, we provide an example to annotate a dataset (Lu2022) of HCC by LiverCT.
 The following tutorial can help you quickly understand how LiverCT works.
 If you'd like, you can also directly run **demo.ipynb** in this repository.

+> Please note that when testing with a new dataset, before running the LiverCT algorithm, you need to align the genes with the reference list using our tool **43878_aligner** to achieve optimal performance.
+See 43878_aligner/README.md.
+The data Lu2022 downloaded in this demo has already been aligned in advance.

 ```python
 import os
 import gdown